twinfoundation/verifiable-storage/packages/immutable-storage-connector-iota/docs/reference/classes/IotaImmutableStorageConnector.md

 `Promise`\<\{ `id`: `string`; `receipt`: `IJsonLdNodeObject`; \}\>

-The id of the stored immutable item in urn format and the receipt.
+The id of the stored immutable item in URN format and the receipt.

 #### Implementation of